Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: Upper bound formulation

-We will then try to maximize this expression over $a$, $b$ and $\phi$ subject to the non-negativity of the functional $\mathcal{S}_{\vec{k}}$ in~\eqref{e:Sk} for all wavevectors $\vec{k}\neq (0,0)$.
-Note that $\mathcal{S}_{\vec{k}}$ and the right-hand side of~\eqref{e:Lopt0} reduce, respectively, to the quadratic form and the bound from the background method analysis~\cite{Otero2002} if we let $a=b-1$ and identify $[\phi'(z)-2b+1]/(2b)$ with the derivative of the background temperature field.
+We will try to maximise this expression over $a$, $b$ and $\phi$ subject to the non-negativity of the functional $\mathcal{S}_{\vec{k}}$ in~\eqref{e:Sk} for all wavevectors $\vec{k}\neq (0,0)$.
+Note that $\mathcal{S}_{\vec{k}}$ and the right-hand side of~\eqref{e:Lopt0} reduce, respectively, to the quadratic form and the bound obtained by~\citet{Otero2002} using the ``classical'' background method analysis if we let $a=b-1$ and identify $[\phi'(z)-2b+1]/(2b)$ with the derivative of the background temperature field.
 We also remark that our analysis appears more general because the choice $a=1-b$ is unjustified at this stage, but its optimality (at least within the context of our proof) will be demonstrated below.